 Each Active Directory user account has a number of account options that determine security and password settings for logon and authentication.
-All these options are set via the Account Options (userAccountControl) property of a user account.

-|User must change password at next logon||Allows forcing the user to change his/her password the next time this user logs on to the network.|
+|User must change password at next logon||Forces a user to change the password the next time the user logs in.|

-|Smart card is required for interactive logon||Allows permitting users to use a smart card to log on to the network interactively.|
+|Smart card is required for interactive logon||Requires that a user possess a smart card to log in interactively.|

-|Account is trusted for delegation||Allows a service running under this account to perform operations on behalf of other user accounts on the network.|
+|Account is trusted for delegation||Allows a service running under the account to perform operations on behalf of other user accounts.|

-|Account is sensitive and cannot be delegated||Allows forbidding the assignment of user accounts for delegation by another account.|
+|Account is sensitive and cannot be delegated||This option can be used if an account cannot be assigned for delegation by another account.|

 |Use DES encryption types for this account||Allows restricting users to use only Data Encryption Standard (DES) encryption types for keys.|